scp756-221/course-site/docs/a4/page.md

 The `--selector` parameter specifies the pod name and the `--container` parameter specifies the container name (both of which are `cmpt756s2`), while `--tail=-1` requests that the entire log be returned, no matter how long.

 The `kubectl` command is verbose and inconvenient to use if you wish to return to the log frequently.
-Even though automating this via the makefile is possible, `k9s` provides a better, faster, interactive way to get logs.
+Even though shortening this via `make` is possible (check out `make log-s1`!), `k9s` provides a better, faster, interactive way to get logs.

 1. In a separate terminal window, start the tools container as before.